 Years ago I taught a woman who obviously was not well.
-In my line of work the key is to repeat.
-That way the new vocabulary is applied and memorized.
+In my line of work, the key is repetition; this way new vocabulary is applied and memorized.
 This particular student couldn’t remember very simple words.
 So I asked her common questions in English (I am a Spanish Instructor and was not supposed to do that) to determine whether the problem was that she was a slow student or if something else was going on in her mind.
-She couldn’t remember her favorite restaurant in NYC.
-Where she had been going regularly for over twenty years.
+She couldn’t remember her favorite restaurant in NYC, where she had been going regularly for over twenty years.
 She couldn’t tell me the name of the train station she got off to go home.
 And every other day, she mentioned the new drawing on the wall of our school that had been there for years.
-I didn’t dare to acknowledge that.
+I didn’t dare to acknowledge the issue.
 Some days she was a bit better and would remember things and enjoy the class.

-I realized towards the end of her program that all the work we did might not be of any use after all.
+Towards the end of her program, I realized that all the work we had done might not be of any use after all.
 But I did learn to be much more patient and compassionate towards people.
-Also, that the brain is a magnificent machine that should be constantly stimulated so it won’t deteriorate too quickly.
+Also, that a brain is a magnificent machine that should be constantly stimulated so it won’t deteriorate too quickly.
 Because she was a retired doctor, I wondered if she signed up for Spanish because she knew what was happening.

 Why do you get up and go to work each day?
 Can you give an example of something that really made you feel good or proud?

-I get up everyday because I never know who I am going to meet, or who will come into my class and teach ME something about life and myself.
+I get up every day because I never know who I am going to meet, or who will come into my class and teach ME something about life and myself.
 I get up every morning to work because I have this idea that I am contributing to the lives of my students and their intended target market.
-The Spanish language is beautiful and rich and I want the outsiders to know that and embrace it.
+The Spanish language is beautiful and rich, and I want outsiders to know and embrace this.

 What kind of challenges do you face and what makes you just want to quit?

-The biggest challenge is that I work freelance and the pay is not too good.
-When we have the harvest my heart soars.
-But when we are at our lows, it’s just tough.
+The biggest challenge is that I work freelance and the pay is not enough.
+When we have the harvest my heart soars, but when we are at our lows, it’s just tough.
 Sometimes it’s hard just to break even with the basic expenses.
-I struggle with the issue of quitting often.
-But I do love what I do.
+Although I often struggle with the issue of quitting, I do love what I do.

 How stressful is your job?
 Are you able to maintain a comfortable or healthy work-life balance?
 How?

 The only real stress in my job is when there’s not much work to go around.
-I have an unbelievable (although small) group of friends and supporters.
-I see them when possible.
+I have an unbelievable (although small) group of friends and supporters that I see when possible.
 I exercise regularly and love to read a good book.
-I don’t have a kindle or tablet.
-So I carry my books around.
-I’m very spiritual and appeal to the Universal Source of Love almost everyday.
-Always say thanks before going into my rants, complaints and requests.
-I believe in a higher power.
+I carry my books around because I don’t have a Kindle or tablet.
+I’m very spiritual and appeal to the Universal Source of Love almost every day.
+Before going into my rants, complaints, and requests, I always give thanks because I believe in a higher power.